Rheumatoid arthritis (RA) is one of the most common forms of arthritis.

 This is an oral drug that combines the NSAID diclofenac with misoprostol.
 NSAIDs can cause stomach ulcers.
 This drug helps prevent them.

 Topical capsaicin (Capsin, Zostrix, Dolorac)

-Capsaicin topical OTC cream can relieve mild pain caused by RA.
-You rub this cream on painful areas on your body.
+Capsaicin topical OTC cream may relieve mild pain caused by RA.
+You rub this cream on painful areas of your body.